 ACC and Facilitation

-Contact FairWay directly (not ACC) if you need facilitation support.
+Contact FairWay directly (not ACC) to find out more about facilitation support.

 The costs of the facilitator only are met by ACC.
 You still have to cover your own additional costs.